Austin bomb suspect Mark Anthony Conditt recorded 25-minute 'confession'

 "Instead, it is the outcry of a very challenged young man talking about challenges in his personal life that led him to this point," he said.

-Meanwhile, earlier on Wednesday, multiple senior law enforcement sources said that 'exotic" batteries ordered online helped lead authorities to Conditt, as Austin police and federal agents worked around the clock with approximately 500 agents to track down the bombing suspect.
+Earlier on Wednesday, multiple senior law enforcement sources said that "exotic" batteries ordered online helped lead authorities to Conditt, as Austin police and federal agents worked around the clock with approximately 500 agents to track down the bombing suspect.

 A criminal complaint filed before the suspect died identified him as Conditt, 23.
 (Police had said earlier that Conditt was 24.)
 Newly unsealed court records said Conditt would have been charged with receiving, possessing and transferring a destructive device.